-Venustribes are a unique blend in the midst of electronic and alternative music.
-Adding world beat and jazz this project creates a synthesis of genres sounding unlike anything else.
-Venustribes were founded by Jose DeChamp, an eclectic singer-songwriter and music producer based in London, UK.
+VenusTRIBES are a unique blend in the midst of alternative music.
+Fusing world beat, dark wave and jazz the project creates a synthesis of genres.
+VenusTRIBES were founded by Jose DeChamp, eclectic singer-songwriter and music producer based in London, UK.
+VenusTRIBES published concept album 'Siddhartha' (2011) and album '7 Colours' (2013), an alternative album with orchestral, cinematic arrangements.

-First album ‘Siddhartha’ was released in 2011.
-The concept album was inspired by Hermann Hesse’s mystical novel ‘Siddhartha’, describing a traveller’s inner journey.
+Concept album ‘Siddhartha’ was inspired by Hermann Hesse’s mystical novel ‘Siddhartha’, describing a traveller’s inner journey.
 Ethereal chords, soulful vocals and tribal drums take onto a journey of jazz-fusion and cinematic sounds.
 Siddhartha-Song “Red Gaia” was a finalist in the Eco Arts Awards 2013.

 Now Venustribes released second album ’7 Colours’ with Mondotunes.
 The alternative album has references to American roots music and Americana aspects with orchestral, cinematic arrangements.